Skip to main content

 Written by Jo Cullen

-4. Postmenopause - This consists of the years that follow, once a woman has crossed the menopause threshold.
+4. Postmenopause - This stage describes the years that follow, once a woman has crossed the menopause threshold.
 At this point, symptoms may change, ease, or cease entirely.
 A woman spends the rest of her life in postmenopause.

 Did this answer your question?